s1m30/streamlit_projects/QuizGenerator/README.md

 4.  **Install Python dependencies:**

     ```bash
-    pip install streamlit langchain-community ollama pdfminer.six pydantic reportlab
+    pip install streamlit langchain-community litellm pdfminer.six pydantic reportlab
     ```

 ## Running the Application

-To start the Streamlit application, run the following command in your terminal from the `main app` directory:
+To start the Streamlit application, run the following command in your terminal from the `QuizGenerator` directory:

 ```bash
 streamlit run app.py